Focus Skill Level 3:

 But that is not all, if we have the skill to manage our mental resources better, we will now have the freedom to choose between a life of just an achiever, or an overachiever.

-Conscious will is nearly always limiting us.
+Self-control is nearly always limiting us.

 That is to say, our capacity to ignore distractions, to delay gratification, to control stress and to resist temptations, is thin.